200 years after Napoleon defeat, Russia and France bury their dead - RFI

 All are thought to have fallen during the Battle of Vyazma on November 3, 1812 at the beginning of the French army's retreat from Moscow and before the horrific crossing of the Berezina River.

-The ceremony, complete with a gun salute, will mark a rare moment of unity between Russia and Europe at a time of heightened tensions over a litany of issues including the Kremlin's increasingly harsh crackdown on political opposition.
+The ceremony marked a rare moment of unity between Russia and Europe at a time of heightened tensions over a litany of issues including the Kremlin's increasingly harsh crackdown on the opposition.

 - 'Sign of reconciliation' -

-"Direct descendants of the main players in the conflict are meeting here together in a sign of reconciliation to commemorate the Russian and French soldiers that their ancestors commanded more than 200 years ago," Malinowski told AFP.
+"Direct descendants of the main players in the conflict are meeting here together in a sign of reconciliation to commemorate the Russian and French soldiers that their ancestors commanded more than 200 years ago," Malinowski told AFP ahead of the re-burial.

-Yulia Khitrovo, a descendant of Russian field marshal Mikhail Kutuzov -- considered a national hero for repelling Napoleon's invasion -- added: "Death made them equal: they are all in one grave now."

-Prince Joachim Murat, a descendant of one of Napoleon's most celebrated marshals, called the upcoming ceremony a "symbol of mutual respect" between the once-warring sides.

 The site was first discovered during construction work and was initially believed to be one of the many World War II mass graves that dot western Russia.